danieloakman/danoaky.dev/README.md

 ## Deploying

-Merging to main will trigger a deployment to Cloudflare Workers which pushes the latest changes in main to [danoaky.dev](https://danoaky.dev).
+Merging to main will trigger a deployment to Cloudflare Workers which pushes the latest changes in main to [danoaky.dev][https://danoaky.dev].

 ## Generating Resume

 ```bash
 bun create-resume
 ```

+## Inspiration

+Inspired by the style of [Brittany Chiang's portfolio website](https://brittanychiang.com).